A Lesson to Learn: Telefonaktiebolaget LM Ericsson (publ) (ERIC)

 Sponsored

-The average price from analysts is $11.74, which is $5.86 above the current price.
 ERIC currently public float of 2.93B and currently shorts hold a 0.19% ratio of that float.
-Today, the average trading volume of ERIC was 8.42M shares.
+Today, the average trading volume of ERIC was 8.12M shares.

 Stock Fundamentals for ERIC